sunnydas/crudonpersonentities/README.md

 ## Description
 The Person entities service provides the following REST APIs:

-N.B1: Currently "admin" and "developer" users are seeded in the authorization module.
+N.B1: Currently "admin" and "developer" users are seeded in the authorization module.Password is "password"
-N.B2: Password is "password"

 1. Create person.
    This API provides functionality of basic person creation.